yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

 '/home/jake/node/iri-1.6.0-RELEASE.jar' saved [175441686/175441686]
 ```

 6. If you are starting a node from scratch, you will not have a `spent-addresses-db` folder.
-You need to download the DB folder either from the (IOTA Partners website)[https://iota.partners/#database] or the (IOTA Playbook)[https://iri-playbook.readthedocs.io/en/master/faq.html#where-can-i-get-a-fully-synced-database-to-help-kick-start-my-node].
-You can also use [](our website)[https://dbfiles.iota.org/?prefix=mainnet/spent-addresses/] to download the Mainnet files.
+You need to download the DB folder either from the [IOTA Partners website](https://iota.partners/#database) or the [IOTA Playbook](https://iri-playbook.readthedocs.io/en/master/faq.html#where-can-i-get-a-fully-synced-database-to-help-kick-start-my-node).
+You can also use [our website](https://dbfiles.iota.org/?prefix=mainnet/spent-addresses/) to download the Mainnet files.
 You need to unpack the files in the same folder in which you `.jar` files lives.
 In the case of the below example, it will be `/home/jake/node/`.

 Now that the IRI Java file and the spent-addresses-db is saved on your server, [configure the IRI](#configure-the-iri) before running it.